-The Group has undertaken a detailed and robust assessment of its projected future financial position including assessing what the Board considers a plausible worst-case downside scenario which incorporates the expected potential impact on the Group of the consequences of the Covid-19 pandemic.
+The Group has undertaken a detailed and robust assessment of its projected future financial position including assessing what the Board considers a plausible worst-case downside scenario which incorporates the expected potential impact on the Group of the lasting impact of the Covid-19 pandemic and the deteriorating economic outlook in the UK and USA.
 The Board considered the potential impact to UK property prices, demand for UK property and the associated impact on rents and yields.

-The plausible worst-case downside scenario included assuming the proportion of UK rent and service charges collected for the following four quarters is the same as had been collected by 10 August 2021 for rent due in the quarter ended 31 July 2021.
-This amounts to approximately 15% not being collected, which itself is around ten percentage points lower than the actual collection of UK rental income that the Group has achieved to date for the year ended 31 March 2021.
-Notwithstanding the reduction in cash collected, administration and operating costs were assumed to remain the same in real terms.
+The plausible worst-case downside scenario included assuming the proportion of UK rent and service charges collected for the following four quarters is the same as had been collected by 10 August 2022 for rent due in the quarter ended 31 July 2022.
+This amounts to approximately 7% not being collected, which itself is around five percentage points lower than the actual collection of UK rental income that the Group has achieved to date for the year ended 31 March 2022.
+Notwithstanding the reduction in forecast cash collected, administration and operating costs were assumed to remain the same in real terms.
 Development costs and dividends were included at the current expected level, although as discretionary costs the Board have the scope to delay or cancel these if necessary.